 Offensive lineman are the steady force behind each successful offense.
 When things are going smoothly, the skill players will receive the glory, and an offensive lineman is just fine with that.
 On the flipside, the offensive line unit is quick to receive blame when things aren’t going so well for the offense.

-Their job is crucial, yet slow to be glorified by outsiders.
+Their job is crucial, and is unquestionably one of the most important offensive football positions, yet slow to be glorified by outsiders.
 Perhaps none more so than the offensive tackle, who is tasked with being on an island against an opposing team's best pass rusher all game.
 Positioned at the end of the offensive line, they possess no exterior help from another offensive lineman, except for tight ends and running backs occasionally helping out.

 Their duty in the run game is important, as they are tasked with blocking imposing defensive lineman, while also having the athleticism to work up to linebacker level blocking guys who are much quicker, and lower to the ground than they are.
 Possibly their biggest measure of success is winning their 1 on 1 pass blocking responsibilities to create a sound pocket for their quarterback to throw from.